-Board, l-r: Miranda Bammert-Zahn (Association President), Mirella Millwater (Head of Finance), Victoria Hansson (Actuary), Markus Bammert (Head of Projects)
+Board from left: Remy Marthaler (Fundraising), Victoria Hansson (Actuary), Miranda Bammert-Zahn (President of the Association), Mirella Millwater (Head of Finance), Markus Bammert (Head of Projects)

-Miranda Bammert-Zahn is happy to be the adoptive mother of two Haitian girls.
-She loves sport and the outdoors, as well as foreign lands and cultures.
-Her legal background and previous work as an executive manager help her cheerfully to fulfill her role as President of our Association – a function to which she is enormously committed.
+Miranda Bammert-Zahn is a happy adoptive mother of two Haitian girls.
+She loves sport and nature, but also foreign countries and cultures.
+Her legal background and her former activity as managing director help her to cope with the office as president of the association with a lot of commitment.

 Head of Fundraising

 Remy Marthaler grew up in the canton of Aargau.
-After completing an apprenticeship as an application developer, he now works at the Swiss National Bank.
-He’s responsible for communications on the committee of his local gymnastics club, and organizes a variety of sporting events.
-Asked why he has taken on voluntary work at his age, he replied: “Seeing the eyes of the children in Haiti light up is payment enough!”
+After completing his apprenticeship as an application developer, he worked for the Swiss National Bank.
+In the local gymnastics club, he is responsible for communication and organizes various sports events.
+When asked why he does volunteer work at his age, he replies: “The beaming in the eyes of the children in Haiti is payment enough!